The Comey firing, as retold by the Mueller report

 After neither Sessions nor Deputy Attorney General Rod Rosenstein raised concerns about Comey’s firing, Trump asked Rosenstein to draft a memo recommending the dismissal, and to “put the Russia stuff” in it, according to the notes of a senior Justice Department official.

 Rosenstein’s memo focused exclusively on Comey’s handling of the Clinton investigation, including his decision to publicly announce that she should not face charges.
-There was no mention of Russia, aside from a single-page letter to Comey in which Trump said he’d been informed three times that he wasn’t under investigation.
+There was no mention of Russia, save for a single-page letter to Comey in which Trump said he’d been informed three times he wasn’t under investigation.

 The White House released the memo on the evening of May 9 as it announced Comey’s firing, which it said was done at the Justice Department’s recommendation.

-Comey learned of his firing from an overhead news ticker as he addressed FBI employees in Los Angeles.
+Comey learned of his firing from television screens as he addressed FBI employees in Los Angeles.
 It was, he initially thought, a joke.
-He flew home on the FBI plane that night, helping himself to a bottle of California pinot noir he’d picked up on the trip.
+Except that it wasn’t, and news helicopters were soon tracking his trip to the airport.
+He flew home on the FBI plane, helping himself to a bottle of California pinot noir he’d picked up on the trip.

 Trump expected cheers from Democrats, given their fury over Comey’s actions toward Clinton.
-Instead the firing was greeted with anger and confusion.
+Instead there was anger and confusion.

-Why would Trump be mad about Comey’s conduct in the Clinton case, given that he benefited from the FBI’s actions?
+Why would Trump be mad about Comey’s conduct in the Clinton case since he benefited from the FBI’s actions?
 If that really was the reason, why had he waited four months to fire him?

 The administration was roiled in chaos.
 Trump, unhappy with the press coverage, sought the advice of former New Jersey Gov. Chris Christie, who told him Rosenstein should publicly defend the firing.

-But when Trump told Rosenstein he should have a press conference to say that it was his decision, Rosenstein said that wasn’t prudent.
+But when Trump told Rosenstein he should have a press conference, Rosenstein said that wasn’t prudent.
 If asked, he said, he would have to tell the truth.
 He’d have to say the firing wasn’t his idea at all.

-Sessions and Rosenstein told McGahn they were concerned the White House was creating a false narrative by suggesting it was Rosenstein’s idea.
+Sessions and Rosenstein told McGahn they were concerned the White House was creating a false narrative by suggesting Rosenstein had initiated the decision.

 Trump took care of that with a May 11 interview with NBC’s Lester Holt, in which he said he would have fired Comey regardless of the Justice Department’s recommendation.